-Results: The results from the criminal background check vendor shall be received by the League MO.
-The League MO may need the assistance of the vendor in interpreting the results against the predetermined disqualification criteria.
-In addition, the League MO shall ask the vendor about any applicable first-offender acts in a particular state that may disallow the use of the results in making a disqualification decision.
-All disqualified applicants shall be provided with the following documents:
+Results: The results from the criminal background check vendor should be received by the MO.
+The MO may need the assistance of the vendor in interpreting the results against the predetermined disqualification criteria.
+In addition, the MO should ask the vendor about any applicable first-offender acts in a particular state that may disallow the use of the results in making a disqualification decision.
+All disqualified applicants should be provided with the following documents with the assistance of the background check vendor: